shupershuff/Diablo2RLoader/README.md

 - Set 'ForceWindowedMode' to True if you want to force windowed mode each time.
 This causes issues with Diablo remembering resolution settings, so I recommend leaving this as False and manually setting your game to windowed in your game settings.
 Disabled by default.
 - Set 'SettingSwitcherEnabled' to True if you want your Diablo accounts to load different settings.
 This essentially changes settings.json each time you launch a game.
 See the [Auto Setting Switcher](#5-auto-settings-switcher-optional-but-recommended) section below for more info.
 Disabled by default.
 - Set 'ManualSettingSwitcherEnabled' to True if you want the ability to be able to choose a settings profile to load from.
 Once enabled, this is toggleable from the script using 's'.
 See the [Manual Setting Switcher](#6-manual-settings-switcher-optional) section below for more info.
 Disabled by default.
+- Set 'ShowCloseOptionInMenu' to True if you want the ability to force close all accounts from within the script.
+Use with care!
 - Set 'TrackAccountUseTime' to False if you don't want accounts.csv or stats.csv to be autoupdated with playtime.
 Other Stats are still tracked in stats.csv.
 Mainly added this option in the unlikely case there are any issues with accounts.csv getting corrupted.
 Enabled by default.
 - Set 'IdleLimitForAccountUseTime' to the number of minutes that should pass before the script stops recording playtime.
 Blank by default (disabled).
 - Set 'DCloneTrackerSource' to one of the options noted in the config file.
 Default (and recommended) is d2emu.com as it provides realtime data (not crowdsourced).